-Matthew teaches in the Urban Planning Program at the Harvard Graduate School of Design, and has written and spoken extensively on real estate and land use law and policy.
+Matthew has taught in the urban planning programs at the Harvard Graduate School of Design and at MIT, and has written and spoken extensively on real estate and land use law and policy.
 He is active in historic preservation, public open space and land use planning, design and policy.
 Additionally, Matthew writes book reviews on land use planning, design and development for ArchitectureBoston, Harvard Design Magazine, Urban Land and other publications.

 - Institutional master plan approvals for major Boston hospitals and universities, including Massachusetts General Hospital, Northeastern University, Harvard University and Berklee College of Music.

 - Proposed air rights projects on the Rose Kennedy Greenway in downtown Boston and over the Massachusetts Turnpike.

 - Market-rate and mixed-income residential projects in South Boston, East Boston, Jamaica Plain and Brighton.

 Professional and Community Involvement

-- Planning, Design and Policy: Board of Directors, Boston Society of Architects, 2007-2013; Alumni Council, Harvard Graduate School of Design; Vice Chair, Boston Municipal Research Bureau; Advisory Board, ULI Boston; Vice President, Loeb Fellowship Alumni Council; Contributing Editor, ArchitectureBoston magazine; Board of Directors, Boston Society of Architects, 2007-2013;
+- Planning, Design and Policy: Vice Chair, Boston Municipal Research Bureau; Advisory Board, ULI Boston; Vice President, Loeb Fellowship Alumni Council; Contributing Editor, ArchitectureBoston magazine; Board of Directors, Boston Society of Architects, 2007-2013;

 Awards and Recognition